iljadedeiko/discount-calculator-module/README.md

 * Design decisions and assumptions are presented in the code as comments in some places in the application

 ### Tests
-* There are no tests in the appendix because of the decision to rewrite the main part.
+* Because of the decision to rewrite the main part, there are no tests in the application.
-Refactoring allows to extend the application by adding new functionality as well as modifying the existing one.
-Unfortunately for this reason there is no time left for writing unit tests.
+After refactoring the code, it became possible to easily extend the application by adding new functionality as well as modifying existing ones.
+Unfortunately, there was no time left for writing unit tests.